lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-12-05-History_of_Proof_Assistants.md

 ### Postscript

-I am well aware that there is much outstanding work adjacent to that described here, e.g. using other interactive tools, such as Nqthm and ACL2, PVS and Agda.
+I am well aware that there is much outstanding work adjacent to that described here, e.g. using other interactive tools, such as AUTOMATH, Nqthm and ACL2, PVS and Agda.
 There have been amazing advances in the broader theorem proving world, also in model checking, SAT/SMT solving and their applications to extended static checking of software.